Richard-J-Oconnor/Active-Directory-Deployment/README.md

 Once you are in Resource Groups, click on create.
 Then give a name to the Resource Group and select the region you would like to use.
 (Note: Use the same region for the other parts of the demonstration, as using a different one will prevent the virtual machines from communicating properly.
 This is more important for the future steps.) <br/>
 <img width="749" height="373" alt="image" src="https://github.com/user-attachments/assets/c227d747-5e02-42c9-b325-d2b8c971ee23" /> <br/>

 Finally, click Review and Create.
-Press the create button on the bottom.
-(Note: May take Azure a few to deploy it.)<br/>
+Press the create button at the bottom.
+(Note: This may take Azure a few moments to deploy.)<br/>
 Confirm the Resource Group is deployed.
 <img width="2487" height="136" alt="image" src="https://github.com/user-attachments/assets/2c816940-8008-4d4e-9548-769a50e80c07" /> <br/>